D'Lane Compton, Ph.D.

 About

-D’Lane R. Compton is a Full Professor of Sociology at the University of New Orleans.
-Their two major research interests are social psychology and the demography of sexual orientation.
-While these two fields may seem unrelated, their research utilizes both perspectives to examine sexual, gender, and family inequalities.
-Specifically, their research adds to our knowledge about how categorization or labeling processes yield different outcomes in treatment and resources.
+D’Lane R. Compton is a full professor of sociology at the University of New Orleans, specializing in social psychology and demography.
+While these fields may seem unrelated, Compton’s research utilizes both perspectives to examine interpersonal relationships, family organization, and research methodologies.
+Their work deepens our knowledge about how categorization or labeling processes yield different outcomes in treatment and resources.

 Research Interests